Canadian Bison Identification and Traceability

 number to a physical land location referred to as a premises location allocator

 identification number or premises identification number (PLA ID or PID).

 Premises identification is regulated provincially.
+Click here for contact information of applicable provincial departments for premise registration.
 Once you have a provincial PID number it may be added to the account you have established with CCIA.
-The following link is to a document that will direct producers to the applicable provincial departments for premise registration. http://www.canadaid.com/Premise_ID/documents/Premises-FAQ-01-v6.pdf

 Recording animal movement is the reporting on the CCIA data base of any movement of animals in or out of your inventory (CCIA ID profile).